secretGeek/today-i-learned-staging/sql_server/indexing_for_performance_kimberly_tripp.md

 We only  query error message when status = error

-So have a filtered index on status = error and also error message (particularly if it’s left only comparisons)
+So have a filtered index on status = error and also error message (particularly if it's left only comparisons)

 - So small you can afford to include extra columns

-- Sql server will not query across two filtered sets (and join them) — Eg where status in (A,B) (assuming a filtered index for status A and a filtered index for status B....
+- Sql server will not query across two filtered sets (and join them) - Eg where status in (A,B) (assuming a filtered index for status A and a filtered index for status B....

-- Sql server won’t combine those and will just scan the table instead.
+- Sql server won't combine those and will just scan the table instead.
 - One trick is to change the query to be: where status =A union all ... where status = B   !
 Then it will combine the two sets but you have to be repetitive to do that

 So you want the filtered index to be the clear filtered index of choice for this query.